GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/3pln-stock-wiring-integration.md

 ![Thermocouple Install Detail](https://github.com/user-attachments/assets/7eef096a-bcce-4d98-8a7d-ae898c3afec3 ':size=500')

-After screwing in the thermocouple (and reinstalling the boiler, if necessary), run the thermocouple wire to the front of the Gaggia, around the boiler, and back to the control enclosure (avoid going back behind the pump area).
+After screwing in the thermocouple (and reinstalling the boiler, if necessary), run the thermocouple wire to the front of the Gaggia, around the boiler, and back to the control enclosure on the right side of the machine enclosure.

 > [!Note|style:callout]
 >There should already be high-temp thermal paste in place.
 If there is not, or if the paste is dried out, replace with a paste that has at least a 180°C working temperature.